omgaikwad08/omgaikwad08.github.io/_projects/9_project.md

 ## Key Contributions:
 ### LiDAR Hardware Integration:

-- Selected and integrated a 2D LiDAR sensor with custom-built mechanical assemblies to enable continuous 360° scanning.
+- Selected and integrated a 2D LiDAR sensor with custom-built mechanical assemblies to enable continuous 360 degree scanning.
 - Designed a rotating platform driven by a stepper motor for controlled scanning, ensuring comprehensive coverage of indoor environments.
 ### Data Acquisition and Processing: